redding/rb/README.md

 $ rm /usr/local/bin/raa
 ```

-Delete the `$HOME/.raa` dir (this will delete all installed rubies including all of their installed gems).
+Delete the `$HOME/.raa` dir (this will delete all installed versions including all of their gems).

 ```
 $ rm -rf $HOME/.raa